 a.
 The diviner’s fee: This suggests a standard fee for the work of a prophet.
 They took this standard fee in hand and approached Balaam.

 b.
-Lodge here tonight, and I will bring back word to you: Balaam’s first compromise was evident when he invited the men to lodge here tonight, so he could hear from God regarding their offer.
+Lodge here tonight, and I will bring back word to you: Either out of customary hospitality or in hope of the diviner’s fee, Balaam he invited the men to lodge here tonight, so he could hear from God regarding their offer.

 ii.
 Immediately, the heart of Balaam was revealed.
 Though he was obviously a man with significant spiritual gifts, he was not a man with a genuine heart after God.
 He was “seeking God’s will” regarding something that was plainly not His will.

 iii.
-Balaam began on a dangerous course – entertaining, planning, setting his heart on something he knew to be sin, and looked for a spiritual excuse to pursue the sin.
-Because of his love for money, Balaam essentially tried to manipulate God into granting him a special exception.
+Balaam began on a dangerous course – entertaining, planning, setting his heart on something he knew to be sin, and looking for a spiritual excuse to pursue the sin.
+Because of his love for money, Balaam tried to manipulate God into granting him a special exception.

 2. (9-12) God’s response to Balaam.

 a.
-Then God came to Balaam: God had no obligation to respond to an obviously self-seeking heart like Balaam’s.
-But in mercy He did respond, warning Balaam to have nothing to do with these men.
+Then God came to Balaam: God had no obligation to respond to a greedy, self-seeking heart like Balaam’s.
+But in mercy God did respond, warning Balaam to have nothing to do with these men.

 b.
-Who are these men with you: God knew the answer to this question, and He asked it because Balaam did not know.
-Yet, Balaam did know these were evil men come for an evil purpose, but Balaam did not act accordingly.
+Who are these men with you?
+God knew the answer to this question, and He asked it because Balaam did not know.
+Balaam did know these were evil men who had come for an evil purpose – to hire a prophet – but Balaam did not act accordingly.

 c.
-You shall not go with them; you shall not curse the people, for they are blessed: This specific word from God to Balaam is crystal clear.
+You shall not go with them; you shall not curse the people, for they are blessed: God’s word to Balaam was clear.
 He said, “Balaam, do not go, and do not curse.”

 i.
-It was as if Balaam is saying, “God doesn’t want me to do this, but I can be persuaded.”
-Balak would exploit this invitation.
+It was as if Balaam told them, “God doesn’t want me to do this, but I can be persuaded.”
+The message would be clear to king Balak.